gangdong/gangdong.github.io/_posts/2021-03-15-Blog-Jekyll-toc-plugin.markdown

 ## Conclusion

 If you want to deploy your personal website on Github Pages with the unsupported plugins, you will need to build you site locally and create `gh-pages` branch and upload your site file to this branch.
 One important point is that you should use the branch as the root, which means placing the site file into the directory directly instead of a sub-directory.
-I tried, it didn't work.

 ![master-root]({{site.baseurl}}/assets/image/blog-jekyll-toc-03.PNG)